jefftriplett/jefftriplett.github.io/_drafts/django-and-the-chamber-of-secrets.md

 Recently I went on a quest to find a better, more secure way to manage my dotenv (.env) files.
 For my side projects, I run one monolithic server that primarily runs Docker.
-Shipping a new project consists of rsyncing both a docker-compose.yml file along with a dotenv (.env) file and running `docker-compose up -d`.
+Shipping a new project consists of copying a `docker-compose.yml` file along with a dotenv (`.env`) file and running `docker-compose up -d`.

-I run [Watchtower][watchtower] in Docker which looks for new docker images, pulls them, and restart any updated containers automatically.
+I run [Watchtower][watchtower] in Docker, which looks for new docker images, pulls them, and restarts any updated containers automatically.

-Overall, I was happy with the setup except for keeping sensitive environment varibles in dotenv files on disk.
+Overall, I was happy with the setup, except for keeping sensitive environment variables in dotenv files on disk.
-After asking some colleagues and friends, someone pointed out [Chamber][chamber] which they were also trying out.
+After asking some colleagues and friends, someone pointed out [Chamber][chamber] , which they also tried out.
 Turns out, Chamber was the best tool for the job.

 Since creating this setup, I have shared several gists with curios friends, and this post is meant to be more of an overview of options than it is to be a comprehensive guide to using Chamber.
 Enjoy!